 Police in Bangladesh killed four people after they opened fire on a group of Muslim protesters who were calling for the execution of a Hindu man accused of posting comments criticizing the Prophet Mohammed on Facebook.

-But an initial investigation by the government revealed that Biplop Chandra Baddya’s Facebook account had been hacked by Muslim attackers, who then blackmailed the 25-year-old before posting the blasphemous comments.
+But an initial investigation by the government revealed that Biplop Chandra Baddya’s Facebook account had been hacked by Muslim attackers who then blackmailed the 25-year-old before posting the blasphemous comments.

-On Monday, Bangladesh Prime Minister Sheikh Hasina called for calm, but the incident once again highlights a growing problem in the country where social media has been used to foment religious violence.
+On Monday, Bangladesh Prime Minister Sheikh Hasina called for calm but the incident once again highlights a growing problem in the country where social media has been used to foment religious violence.

 “This is not the first incident that happened in Bangladesh in recent years, using the same pattern to spread intolerance against communities with different religion or believe through hacked social media IDs and instigate violence, that claimed innocent lives,” Faruq Faisel, regional director for Bangladesh and South Asia at human rights group Article 19, told VICE News.

-The incident began Friday when Biplop’s account posted incendiary comments criticizing the Prophet Mohammed.
+The incident began on Friday when Biplop’s account posted incendiary comments criticizing the Prophet Mohammed.
 The comments were also spread virally on the company’s Messenger app, as well as being shared on Facebook

 The 25-year-old student went to the police on Friday night to report his account had been hacked and that the hackers were demanding 20,000 Bangladeshi Taka ($235) or threatening to post blasphemous comments to his Facebook page.

-Police in Bhola, the country's largest island, said they were able to identify two people involved in the hack of the Facebook account almost immediately and arrested them Friday evening.
+Police in Bhola, the country's largest island, said they were able to identify two people involved in the hack of the Facebook account almost immediately and arrested them on Friday evening.

 “We have got all information relating to the Facebook hacking,” Sarkar Md Kaiser, superintendent of police in Bhola told the Daily Star.

-Despite this, Biplop was arrested at his home on Friday night.
+Despite this Biplop was arrested at his home on Friday night.
 He was detained all weekend, and on Monday he was charged with spreading messages demeaning Islam under the Digital Security Act.

 The man’s home was burned and a dozen other buildings linked to the Hindu community were also vandalized.